Riemannian optimisation methods for ground states of multicomponent Bose-Einstein condensates: Nonlinear eigenvector problem and uniqueness of the ground state

 \subsection{Uniqueness of the ground state}

-Given that the ground state as a global minimiser of \eqref{eq:min} is also an eigenvector of the NLEVP~\eqref{eq:nlevp} with component-wise minimality properties as established in Proposition~\ref{prop:LagrEigVal}, we can now state a~uniqueness result for the ground state. \begin{theorem}[Uniqueness of the~ground state] Let Assumptions~{\bf A1} and~{\bf A2} be fulfilled.
+Given that the ground state as a global minimiser of \eqref{eq:min} is also an eigenvector of the NLEVP~\eqref{eq:nlevp} with component-wise minimality properties as established in Proposition~\ref{prop:LagrEigVal}, we can now state a~uniqueness result for the ground state of a~multicomponent BEC. \begin{theorem}[Uniqueness of the~ground state] Let Assumptions~{\bf A1} and~{\bf A2} be fulfilled.
 Then the ground state is unique up to the global signs of its components.
-We can, therefore, choose the ground state $\varphibf_*$ to be component-wise positive in $\Omega$. \end{theorem} \begin{proof} Similarly to the single-component case \cite{CanCM10,LieSY00}, we introduce a convex problem by considering the modified functional $\calE(\sqrt{\bullet})$ acting on the convex set of densities
+We can, therefore, choose the ground state $\varphibf_*$ to be component-wise positive in $\Omega$. \end{theorem} \begin{proof} Similarly to the single- and two-component cases in \cite{CanCM10,LieSY00} and \cite[Lem.~2.2]{BaoC11}, respectively, we introduce a convex problem by considering the modified functional $\calE(\sqrt{\bullet})$ acting on the convex set of densities

 where $\rhobf\geq 0$ means that all components of $\rhobf$ are non-negative point-wise almost everywhere, and the square root is taken component-wise.
 Given $\rhobf^{[1]},\rhobf^{[2]}\in \Upsilon$, define $\varphibf^{[i]} = \sqrt{\rhobf^{[i]}}\in \OB$ for $i=1,2$.
 First note that $\varphibf=(\varphi_1,\ldots,\varphi_p)$ with components